decentraland/adr/docs/ADR-43-catalyst-api-refinment.md

 Deprecated endpoints won't be part of the Catalyst Protocol definition but we may keep some of them as internal troubleshooting tools, these endpoints will require a key in order to be used.
 Those endpoints that will be removed from the Protocol but remain available for internal use, have the `TROUBLESHOOTING` tag in the change description.

+Endpoints not mentioned in the following list will not suffer any change.

 | Endpoint                                                         | Deprecate YES/NO | Change Description                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 |------------------------------------------------------------------|------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|